Functional neuroimaging: Functional neuroimaging topics

+Emerging Neuroimaging Techniques

+One of the newer imaging techniques is called Functional NeuroCognitive Imaging (fNCI).
+This provides another approach related to the fMRI, with the addition of specialized neurocognitive assessment to gauge network-level brain function following traumatic brain injury.
+Like fMRI, this method analyzes the blood-oxygen-level-dependent (BOLD) responses during standardized cognitive tasks and compares activation patterns to a normative database of brain scans from other patients/volunteers.
+These tasks can include memory challenges, pattern recognition, and reaction speed.
+This standardized testing allows clinicians and researchers to identify abnormalities in network performance - including neuronal hyperactivation, neuronal hypoactivation, insufficient blood-volume compensation, and network dysregulation.

+By averaging the functionality of a patient's neurovascular system, we are able to obtain a neurovascular coupling (NVC) score; this score indicates generally how well the neurovascular system is able to match the brain's metabolic demand with the delivery of blood flow and supply of oxygen.
+Research in post-traumatic brain injury populations has shown that brain injury often disrupts neurovascular coupling.
+By breaking down the NVC score into specific areas within the brain via fNCI, clinicians can give patients location-specific areas that have been most affected.

+Clinically, fNCI is used to aid in diagnosis and guide management in patients with persistent post-concussive symptoms, especially when structural imaging is unremarkable.
+Its quantitative metrics align with frequent cognitive complaints of TBI patients, such as slowed processing speed, attention difficulties, and memory impairment.
+This imaging technique has utility in monitoring recovery and evaluating treatment response in addition to emphasizing and fulfilling the need for functional biomarkers in cases where conventional imaging lacks the ability to identify abnormalities.
+Together, these tools position fNCI as an important diagnostic resource for assessing brain functionality post-traumatic brain injury.

 Critique and careful interpretation

 Functional neuroimaging studies have to be carefully designed and interpreted with care.

 Statistical analysis (often using a technique called statistical parametric mapping) is often needed so that the different sources of activation within the brain can be distinguished from one another.

 This can be particularly challenging when considering processes which are difficult to conceptualise or have no easily definable task associated with them (for example belief and consciousness).

 Functional neuroimaging of interesting phenomena often gets cited in the press.

 In one case a group of prominent functional neuroimaging researchers felt compelled to write a letter to New York Times in response to an op-ed article about a study of so-called neuropolitics.
 They argued that some of the interpretations of the study were "scientifically unfounded".

 The Hastings Center issued a report in March 2014 entitled "Interpreting Neuroimages: An Introduction to the Technology and Its Limits", with articles by leading neuroscientists and bioethicists.
 The report briefly explains neuroimaging technologies and mostly critiques, but also somewhat defends, their current state, import and prospects.